 PERSONAL PROTECTIVE EQUIPMENT (PPE)

-- The faithful are OBLIGED to wear a mask upon entering the church and during the celebration of Mass, except when seated in the pew and for the brief moment of receiving Communion.
+- The faithful are OBLIGED to wear a mask upon entering the church and during the celebration of Mass.

 - Ushers and other volunteers will wear masks and gloves (when gloves are not available, frequent hand washing will be necessary) throughout the celebration of Mass.

 - Specific PPE practices are required for Eucharistic ministers.
 More details are included under “Holy Communion” below.

 - Stationary baskets will be used for donations from the assembly and are to be monitored by the ushers until the donations are collected

 - Collection baskets should not be passed, nor will ushers take up the collection from the congregation.

 SIGN OF PEACE IS SUSPENDED